mdn/stumptown-content/content/html/guides/Applying_color.md

 ## Using color wisely

 Making the right choices when selecting colors when designing a website can be a tricky process, especially if you aren't well-grounded in art, design, or at least basic color theory.
 The wrong color choice can render your site unattractive, or even worse, leave the content unreadable due to problems with contrast or conflicting colors.
-Worse still, if using the wrong colors can result in your content being outright unusable by people withcertain vision problems, particularly color blindness.
+Worse still, if using the wrong colors can result in your content being outright unusable by people with certain vision problems, particularly color blindness.

 ### Finding the right colors